ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Experiments

-We implement two multi-step pipelines to thoroughly evaluate the effectiveness of our proposed ADOPT and baselines.
-And we use two real-world datasets, i.e., HotPotQA~\cite{yang2018hotpotqa}, HoVer~\cite{jiang2020hover}, as benchmarks for different multi-step pipelines separately.
+We implement five multi-step pipelines to thoroughly evaluate the effectiveness of our proposed ADOPT and baselines.
+And we use five real-world datasets, i.e., Amazon~\cite{DBLP:journals/corr/abs-2403-03952}, HotPotQA~\cite{yang2018hotpotqa}, HoVer~\cite{jiang2020hover}, Emergency~\cite{zhu2025heal}, and Harmful~\cite{DBLP:conf/cvpr/KhannaRCYGCKCBM24} as benchmarks for different multi-step pipelines separately.
+We show the information of our diverse multi-step pipelines in Table~\ref{tab:table-data}, and we show the implementation details in the Appendix~\ref{sec:appendix}.
+Since different programs run on different datasets and measure the performance on different values, we introduce each metric used in the experiments.
+For Amazon dataset, the metric is $1-MAE$~\cite{DBLP:conf/naacl/WangJCYZCFLHY24}, where MAE is normalized Mean Absolute Error of rating.
+For other datasets, we use accuracy as the metric.

-Throughout the experiments, every large language model used in the multi-step pipeline and the LLM-based optimizers is Qwen2.5-72B-Instruct.
-We used it with the temperature set to 0, top p to 1.
+In the main experiments, we use Qwen2.5-72B-Instruct~\cite{team2024qwen2} as the default model configuration.
+For all LLM calls, the temperature is set to 0 and top-$p$ is set to 1.
+Each training iteration executes the pipeline on a batch of 50 cases sampled from the training set, from which up to 5 good cases and 5 bad cases are subsampled to form the minibatch used for prompt optimization.
+All reported metrics are evaluated on the test set.
+Unless otherwise specified, all experiments are repeated three times with different random seeds, and the reported results are averaged over these runs.

+We also analyze optimization efficiency, cross-model robustness, and a step-level case study in the appendix, which provide further evidence for the proposed dependency-guided optimization mechanism.